 Hardknott Pass - Lake District

-This Roman road is the joint record holder for steepest road in Britain, the other being Rosedale Chimney Bank in North Yorkshire.
+This Roman road is the joint record holder for the steepest road in England, the other being Rosedale Chimney Bank in North Yorkshire.

 Recommended for more experienced bikers, this route will offer a challenge no matter how long you’ve been riding.

 Your reward at the top of the 1,291 ft ascent is a view of the Isle of Man and the Irish Sea.
 There's also an abundance of local pubs and restaurants in the area.